bbrownekianda/docs/content/docs/how-to/connect-to-sharepoint.md

 ---
 title: "Connecting to SharePoint lists and Libraries"
 linkTitle: "Connecting to SharePoint"
+description: "Learn how to connect to a SharePoint list to a dropdownlist"
 typora-root-url: ..\..\..\static
+weight: 2
 ---

 This video demonstrates how to connect to a datasource in SharePoint and use that information in a form list.